Mark Bradshaw (footballer)

-Mark Bradshaw (born 7 September 1969) is an English former professional footballer and manager.
-He is head coach of club Curzon Ashton.
+Mark Bradshaw (born 7 September 1969) is an English football coach and former player who played as a left-back.

 Coaching career

 On 20 June 2025, Bradshaw was appointed head coach of National League North side Curzon Ashton having been involved with the club in various capacities over the previous twenty years.

+On 18 March 2026, Bradshaw departed the club.